01 of 13

 Christmas in Santa Fe, New Mexico

-Santa Fe -- with its adobe architecture, and mix of Anglo, Hispanic, and Native American cultures-- is a strikingly beautiful city to explore.
+Santa Fe, with its adobe architecture, and a mix of Anglo, Hispanic, and Native American cultures, is a strikingly beautiful city to explore.
 At Christmas-time, traditions from these three cultures come together for a unique festive season.

 12 of 13